 The Palau National Marine Sanctuary, established in 2015, is another significant development in the nation's conservation efforts.
 The sanctuary protects 80% of Palau's exclusive economic zone, creating a vast area where fishing and other extractive activities are prohibited.
 This bold move has been praised by conservationists around the world and is expected to have significant benefits for marine biodiversity and fisheries management.
 The sanctuary is also intended to serve as a living laboratory for scientists to study the impacts of climate change and other threats on marine ecosystems.

 Local communities in Palau are actively involved in conservation efforts.
-Traditional knowledge and practices are being integrated into modern conservation strategies, ensuring that local communities have a say in how their natural resources are managed.
-Community-based conservation initiatives are helping to protect mangrove forests, restore coral reefs, and promote sustainable fishing practices.
+Plus, community-based conservation initiatives are helping to protect mangrove forests, restore coral reefs, and promote sustainable fishing practices.
+In real terms, traditional knowledge and practices are being integrated into modern conservation strategies, ensuring that local communities have a say in how their natural resources are managed.
 These initiatives are not only beneficial for the environment but also provide economic opportunities for local communities.

 Tips and Expert Advice